uhager/SbHalfPong/README.md

 SbPlatformer: what it says on the tin.
 Work in progress...

-General controls: left-alt+f to toggle fps display, escape to quit.
+General controls: left-alt+f to toggle fps display, f to toggle fullscreen, escape to quit.